-- If you have messages to relay, call "Net Control, (your callsign), with traffic."
+- personal callsign. - We initiate contact in the format: "(station you are calling), (your callsign/)," then wait to be acknowledged. - Whenever possible, the net and traffic handling protocols of the NTS should be adhered to, including use of pro-words. - If you have messages to relay, call "Net Control, (your tactical callsign), with traffic."
 Net Control will ask you to list your traffic.
 State number of messages and the tactical call of the receiving station.
 Net Control will then ask the receiving station to call you to receive your traffic. - If the net is busy, Net Control may ask you and the receiving station to go to a different frequency to pass the traffic.
 When finished both stations should return to the main net with tactical callsign and "recheck."